shashankpradhan/integrations/metricproxy/README.md

 #### Transforming carbon dot-delimited metric names into metrics with dimensions

 SignalFx's chart builder supports treating components of metric names as dimensions for the purpose of chart building.
 However, it can be more efficient to define dimensions once, before transmission, rather than many times afterward when building charts.
 Use the SignalFx metric proxy's `MetricDeconstructor` for the carbon listener to transform Graphite's long dot-delimited metric names into metrics with dimensions before transmission to SignalFx.
+[Click here to read more on Github about MetricDeconstructor options](https://github.com/signalfx/metricproxy#graphite-dimensions).

 Note that you can apply different MetricDeconstructor rules in each `ForwardTo` destination.